 3. For ease of reading, where the terms "organs", "organ donation" or "donation" is used, this means "organ and tissue donation", unless the context suggests otherwise.
-Where the term "those closest to the deceased", next of kin" or "family" is used, this means a person who stands in a "qualifying relationship" to the deceased, as explained in the text.
+Where the term "those closest to the deceased", "next of kin" or "family" is used, unless the context suggests otherwise, means a person who stands in a "qualifying relationship" to the deceased, as explained in the text.